jeffqchen/jsmartsw_hw/README.md

   Cosmetic face panel with markings.
 Markings will be illuminated by the RGB LEDs.

-- 3D printed Keypad body shell & light shrould
+- 3D printed Keypad body shell & light shroud